If you only have a few minutes, please read this:

 By installing the fab four you can cut your home’s carbon footprint to zero, cut your heating and electricity bills to zero, finance it with low-interest or interest-free loans, make a good return on your investment and increase the value of your home.
 It doesn’t get much better than this!

 If you found this page interesting you will almost certainly find the book, Zero Carbon Home, helpful.
 It is written in the same easy-to-read style backed by the same rigorous scientific approach and detailed financial analysis.
-The book costs $20 and is available by clicking here.
+The e-book costs only $15.99 (the print book costs $19.99).
+Both are available by clicking here.